 Sharing personal data

-We will not share your data with third parties outside of Griffins unless we are obliged to do so, by law, or we have an appropriate legitimate interest in doing so, for example where personal data is required by an agent or solicitor who has a case related need to know the information.
+We will not share your data with third parties outside of Griffins unless we are obliged to do so, by law, or we have a contractual or appropriate legitimate interest in doing so, for example where personal data is required by an agent or solicitor who has a case related need to know the information or by a sub-contractor who is providing services to us under a contractual agreement.

 All third parties with whom personal data is shared will have agreed to comply with our required data security standards, policies and procedures and put adequate security measures in place.
 All third party transfers will comply with applicable cross border transfer restrictions.